 In addition, the deficiencies noted by the External Auditors’ and management’s responsiveness to the control recommendations on deficiencies noted during financial audits provide added assurance that control procedures on functions with financial impact are in place, and are being adhered to.
-In assessing the adequacy and effectiveness of the system of internal controls and accounting control procedures of the Group, the Audit Committee reports to the Board its activities, significant results, findings and the necessary recommendations for improvement.
+In assessing the adequacy and effectiveness of the system of internal controls and accounting control procedures of the Group, the AC reports to the Board its activities, significant results, findings and the necessary recommendations for improvement.

 The key elements of the Group’s internal control systems are described below:

-- The Board has established an organisational structure with clearly defined lines of responsibilities, authority limits and accountability aligned to business and operations requirements which support the maintenance of a strong control environment;
+- The Board has established an organisational structure with clearly defined lines of responsibilities, authority limits and accountability aligned to business and operations requirements which support the maintenance of a strong control environment.

 - The annual budget is reviewed and approved by the Board.
 The actual performance would be reviewed against the targets on a quarterly basis allowing timely response and necessary action plans to be taken to improve the performance;